-Those distinguished actors Michael Jayston and Janet Suzman grab their movie star opportunities to shine as the Russian royal pair Tsar Nicholas II and his wife Alexandra in director Franklin J Schaffner’s film Nicholas and Alexandra, a careful, level-headed 1971 historical epic about the final days of the tsars.
-It is a double Oscar-winner.
+Those distinguished actors Michael Jayston and Janet Suzman grab their movie star opportunities to shine as the Russian royal pair Tsar Nicholas II and his wife Tsarina Alexandra in director Franklin J Schaffner’s film Nicholas and Alexandra, a careful, level-headed 1971 historical epic about the final days of the tsars.
+It is a double Oscar winner.

 Jayston and Suzman are supported by an extremely fine all-star cast of the day, and among those enjoying themselves most are Tom Baker in the showy role of mad monk Rasputin and Irene Worth as the Queen Mother Marie Fedorovna.

 This sumptuous movie was expensively and gorgeously photographed by cinematographer Freddie Young in Yugoslavia and Spain.
-But, alas, not enough people bought tickets to recoup the $11 million cost.
+But, alas, not enough people bought tickets to recoup the $11 million cost, grossing $7 million at the box office.
+Was it too long, too historical, too cerebral or just too depressing?
+It is of course the story of the last ruling Russian monarch and his wife from 1904 until their deaths in 1918.

-James Goldman [screenplay] and Edward Bond [additional dialogue]’s literate, historical-minded screenplay, adapting the book by Robert K Massie, is a strong asset.
-And so are the handsome production by designer John Box and those guest appearances of seemingly all of British Equity from Laurence Olivier (as Count Witte) down.
+James Goldman [screenplay] and Edward Bond [additional dialogue]’s literate, historical-minded screenplay, adapting the 1967 book by Robert K Massie, is the strongest possible asset.

 RIP Spain’s Gil Parrondo, double Oscar-winning art director for Patton and Nicholas and Alexandra, who died on 24 December 2016 in Madrid, aged 95.